dvikan/simple-parts/README.md

 ## Router

-The router accepts a regex and a callable handler.
+The router accepts a regex and a handler.

     <?php require 'vendor/autoload.php';